denerslemos/CMSSW_basic_instructions/README.md

 Look, the ```&``` symbol will allow your code to run on background (not showing in the screen, to check the if the job is running use the command ```jobs```.

+## CMS Talk and CMS Pub Talk

+Recently the CMS collaboration started to comunicate using CMS Talk (https://cms-talk.web.cern.ch) (for general: detectors, meetings, jobs, ...) and  CMS Pub Talk (https://cms-pub-talk.web.cern.ch/) (for analysis related updates) which is similar to a forum where people can interact.
+I made a set of slides with the important intructions that can be found here: